 Last but not least before I get permanently thrown off this forum is by bus or car the quirky Irish pub of Johhny Foxes can be reached in Glencullen.
 Its in the middle of nowehere & serves good food which is mainly seafood.
 It runs an Irish session at night but without a car that's difficult to do since the bus isnt frequent.
 Before the bus terminus, down by the side of the pub is a good area to do some hill walking on the Wicklow Way or further on, only accessible by car, is the Pine forest.

 Back in west Dublin in the vast expanse of Phoenix Park you could hang around on a Saturday morning to get a tour of Aras an Uachtarain, the Presidents Resudence.
 Further on is Farnleigh house where visiting dignatories are housed.
 You can do a tour and they put on nice farmers markets and Sunday afternoon entertainment sometimes.
 The Park also houses Dublin Zoo.
 Nearby, across Islandbridge is Kilmainham jail, where alot of the 1916 rebels were interred.
 Nearby is the Memorial Gardens, which the Queen visited.
-The Garden of Rememberance is on Parnell Square which I mentioned earlier. over 6 years ago
+The Garden of Rememberance is on Parnell Square which I mentioned earlier. almost 7 years ago

 Sorry I've no idea about car rental since I don't drive.
 Regarding taking a one off Irish dancing class, I'm not sure if that's feasible.

 If you're into archaeology heading north out of Dublin will bring you to the non descript historic Hill of Tara (don't do it without a guide cause it will mean nothing to you) and the famous Newgrange but the scenery isn't as dramatic as south of Dublin.
 Ah Cork, well that's another ballgame.
 Do you want to get me started on that?
 LOL